pacoispaco/paulcohen.se/content/about-this-site/index.md

 [Ubuntu 20.04 server](https://ubuntu.com/server) at
 [DigitalOcean](https://www.digitalocean.com/) in their Amsterdam location.
-I serve the website with the [nginx](https://www.nginx.com/) web server and I handle my HTTPS server certificates with [Let's encrypt](https://letsencrypt.org/).
+I serve the website with the [nginx](https://www.nginx.com/) web server and I handle my HTTPS server certificates with [Let's encrypt](https://letsencrypt.org/) that are automatically renewed every three months.

 I have automated the publishing of the website with [github actions](https://github.com/features/actions) and set up my deployment